 The party started around 9:00pm every night and the music vibrating through the hotel walls ended at 2:00am, but the party didn’t stop then.
 Up early for tours, people were still along the sidewalks inhaling balloons of laughing gas, smoking, drinking, and being dragged into a cab at 6:00am.

 Khaosan Road is a great location.

 Before the chaos unleashes at 9:00pm, Khaosan Road is a great location.
-We stayed at Khaosan Palace Hotel with a beautiful rooftop pool, within walking distance of the Grand Palace, and is close to shopping, restaurants, and bars.
+We stayed at Khaosan Palace Hotel with a beautiful rooftop pool, within walking distance of the Grand Palace, and close to shopping, restaurants, and bars.
 We highly recommend dining at The One on Khaosan.
-The vegetarian curry was one of the best I had in Thailand.
+The vegetarian curry was one of the best curries we had during our visit to Thailand.

 Be cautious of street food.

 The streets of Bangkok are lined with carts of steaming noodles, fried insects, sizzling spring rolls, slices of fruit, and stray cats.
 We noticed a lot of flies, lurking cats, and unsavory looking carts upon closer inspection.
 We love to eat like locals, but always use our best judgment.
 We only eat from a stand that is clean, fruit that hasn’t been peeled, food that is cooked in front of us, and stay away from meat.
 And, don’t drink the water.

 Monday morning and Friday night traffic is at its worst.
 When given an option we chose morning tours.
 Day tours lasting 8 hours or more had a pickup time of 6:00am or 7:00am and traffic into Bangkok was already at a standstill.
 Our drivers were great at finding alternative routes and adjusting our itinerary as needed to accommodate traffic delays.